 Chris Routledge is a writer, and photographer based in Northwest England.
 He has taught English and American Literature in various teaching posts at the University of Liverpool, most recently on the Comparative American Studies programme (2009-2012).
-He is currently Academic Organiser of the Continuing Education programme in English Language and Literature at the University of Liverpool, which offers short courses in English in Liverpool and the North West.
+He is also currently Academic Organiser of the Continuing Education programme in English Language and Literature at the University of Liverpool, which offers short courses in English in Liverpool and the North West.
 As a freelance writer and editor he has worked on many different kinds of non-fiction writing projects, from contracted writing for print and web, to copyediting, to blogs, books and a little bit of journalism.
 He is also a sometime copywriter, ghostwriter, and serial shed builder.
 In his spare time he is a regular podcaster at the Ormskirk Baron beer reviews blog.

 Photography website: chrisroutledge.pictures.